Agile Team Structure: How to Structure Your Agile Enterprise

 First of all… this is a really, really, really big topic.
 If we are lucky, we’ll get a start and maybe lay a foundation for future conversations.
-My goal in the next 1000 words or so is to at least introduce the foundational concepts, and frankly… help me see where I want to go with this.
+My goal in the next 1000 words or so is to at least introduce foundational Agile concepts, and frankly… help me see where I want to go with this.
 So… with all my pre-qualifications in place, let’s see what we can do.

 I’ve talked about what it takes to do Scrum well and explored many of the anti-patterns that cause Scrum to fail.
 One of the biggest challenges to adopting Scrum is the ability to form complete cross-functional teams.
 Before we get into how to solve the problem, let’s first explore why it’s so hard to begin with.

 Not Small Agile Teams

 First of all… let me share that I have NEVER worked on a small Agile team.
 I’ve coached many of them, but my introduction to Agile was in the context of large enterprise-class financial systems.
 Things like online banking and bill payment.
 The kinds of systems where the company makes a penny or two on every transaction and does millions every year.